-- A) Non-Exempt Full-time employees are those employees regularly scheduled to work a 40 hour workweek for an indefinite period of time and are eligible for benefits. - B) Exempt Full-time employees are those employees whose position is classified as "Exempt" in accordance with the Fair Labor Standards Act.
-Employees in exempt positions regularly work in excess of 40 hours per week for an indefinite period of time and are eligible for benefits. - C) Part-time employees are those employees regularly scheduled to work at least 20 but less than 40 hours per week for an indefinite period of time with allowed benefits offered on a pro-rata basis. - D) Casual, Seasonal and Temporary employees are those employees scheduled to work for a defined period of time and/or less than 20 hours per week and are not eligible for benefits.
+- A) Non-Exempt Full-time employees are those employees regularly scheduled to work a 30 or more hour workweek for an indefinite period of time and are eligible for benefits. - B) Exempt Full-time employees are those employees whose position is classified as "Exempt" in accordance with the Fair Labor Standards Act.
+Employees in exempt positions regularly work in excess of 40 hours per week for an indefinite period of time and are eligible for benefits. - C) Part-time employees are those employees regularly scheduled to work 29 hours or less per week for an indefinite period of time with allowed benefits offered on a pro-rata basis.
+If working 19 hours or less, employees are not eligible for benefits. - D) Seasonal employees are those employees scheduled to work for a defined period of time under 1200 hours annually and are not eligible for benefits.